 Being so close to Athens visiting is fairly straightforward.
 Being in the Sporades Islands and one of the closest islands to Athens means it is open year round and is a popular day trip destination, with regular ferry routes connecting Aegina to Athens.

 There are four ferry companies that run between Athens’ port, Piraeus, and Aegina, all of which leave from the east side of Piraeus Port at Gate 8.

-The ferries have a range of different times and prices, comprising 15 daily connections throughout the year.
+The ferries have a range of different times and prices, comprising 15 daily connections throughout most of the year.

 You can purchase tickets on the day of travel from the ticket offices at the Port, or in advance online.
 If you want to take a car onto the ferry to Aegina, then that will cost around €30.